mark-i-m/jobserver/README.md

-# `jobserver`
+# `expjobserver`

 This is a job server and client for running many experiments across many test machines.
 In some sense, it is like a simple cluster manager.

-The high-level idea is that you have a server (the `jobserver`) that runs on your machine (some machine that is always on, like a desktop), perhaps in a screen session or something.
+The high-level idea is that you have a server (the `expjobserver`) that runs on your machine (some machine that is always on, like a desktop), perhaps in a screen session or something.
 You have a bunch of experiments that you want to run from some driver application or script.
-You also have a bunch of machines, possibly of different types, where you want to run jobs. `jobserver` schedules those jobs to run on those machines and copies the results back to the host machine (the one running the server).
+You also have a bunch of machines, possibly of different types, where you want to run jobs. `expjobserver` schedules those jobs to run on those machines and copies the results back to the host machine (the one running the server).
 One interracts with the server using the stateless CLI client.

-Additionally, `jobserver` supports the following:
+Additionally, `expjobserver` supports the following:
 - An awesome CLI client, with the ability to generate shell completion scripts.
 - Machine classes: similar machines are added to the same class, and jobs are scheduled to run on any machine in the class.
-- Machine setup: the `jobserver` can run a sequence of setup machines and automatically add machines to its class when finished.
+- Machine setup: the `expjobserver` can run a sequence of setup machines and automatically add machines to its class when finished.
 - Job matrices: Run jobs with different combinations of parameters.
 - Automatically copies results back to the host, as long as the experiment